phe-sto/Pybot/README.md

 # Pybot
-This automation framework aims to interact with GUI (web, desktop, etc)or Android.
-Many tasks could be automated, like information harvesting or test.
+This automation framework aims to interact with GUI (web, desktop, etc) from the computer, or a connected Android.
+Many tasks could be automated, like information harvesting or tests.
 Script can be designed with Sikuli IDE.
-The framework then convert Sikuli project to python 3 to to take advantage of that powerful scripting language.
+The framework then convert Sikuli project to python 3 to take advantage of that powerful scripting language and the python 3 ecosystem.

 ## Platforms
   At the moment, for computer, only Windows platforms are supported.
 Android can be accessed by mirroring thanks to [scrpy](https://github.com/Genymobile/scrcpy) embedded in this framework